Entries by Jane Harrad-Roberts

 April Lecture: Thomas Brassey – The World’s Greatest Railway Builder

-On April 16th Peter Cocker will give a talk on Thomas Brassey: The World’s Greatest Railway Builder, celebrated at Chester Railway Station.
-Born in Buerton near Chester in 1805, Thomas constructed Chester Station and worked alongside noted engineers of his time such as George and Robert Stephenson, Joseph Locke and Isambard Kingdom Brunel.
-He built […]
+On April 16th Peter Cocker gave a superb and informative talk on Thomas Brassey: The World’s Greatest Railway Builder, celebrated at Chester Railway Station.
+Born in Buerton near Chester in 1805, Thomas constructed Chester Station and worked alongside noted engineers of his time such as George and Robert Stephenson, Joseph Locke and Isambard Kingdom Brunel. […]

 , ,